B45T13N/AppTest/README.md

 # AppTest
-Different C# application to train
+Different C# application to train on Supabase